 '''

-private void RefreshButton Click(object sender, RoutedEventArgs e)
+private void RefreshButton_Click(object sender, RoutedEventArgs e)

+{

-Person selPerson = PersonListBox.SelectedItem as Person;
+Person selectedPerson = PersonListBox.SelectedItem as Person;

-var proxy = new PersonServiceClient();
+var repository = new PeopleRepository();

-proxy.GetPeopleCompleted += (proxySender, proxyArgs) =>
+repository.GetPeopleCompleted += (repoSender, repoArgs) =>

-UpdateUI(selPerson, proxyArgs);

-proxy.GetPeopleAsync();
+{

+UpdateUI(selectedPerson, repoArgs);

+};

+repository.GetPeopleAsync();

-//selPerson = null;
+//selectedPerson = null;

 }

-private void UpdateUI (Person selPerson,
+private void UpdateUI(Person selectedPerson, GetPeopleCompletedEventArgs repoArgs)

-GetPeopleCompletedEventArgs proxyArgs)

-PersonListBox.ItemsSource = AddSort(AddFilters(proxyArgs.Result));
+PersonListBox.ItemsSource = AddSort(AddFilters(repoArgs.Result));

-if (selPerson != null)
+if (selectedPerson != null)

 PersonListBox.SelectedItem =

-PersonListBox.Items.SingleOrDefault(
+PersonListBox.Items.OfType<Person>().SingleOrDefault(

-p => ((Person)p).FirstName == selPerson.FirstName &&
+p => p.FirstName == selectedPerson.FirstName &&

-((Person)p).LastName == selPerson.LastName
+p.LastName == selectedPerson.LastName);

-);

 }

 '''

-Notice that Visual Studio was helpful enough to include the selPerson and proxyArgs as parameters when it extracted the method.
+Notice that Visual Studio was helpful enough to include the selectedPerson and repoArgs as parameters when it extracted the method.
 This means that we maintain a reference to our captured variable, and our separate method simply references it through the parameter that is passed in.
 So, we lose the benefit of keeping everything together in the click method (that was mentioned above), but we still manage to keep the "flow" of the process together.
 As with all things in programming, most of the time we are finding the balance between readability and maintainability.
 And it usually makes sense to extract methods when they reach a certain level of complexity.